 Why do we sleep in “cycles”?
-And, how long is a sleep cycle?
+And, how long is a sleep cycle, and what is REM sleep?
 While sleep may seem like a simple human need, it is actually a pretty complex process.
 There is very nuanced and complex science for what happens during a seemingly simple night’s rest.

 So, if you’ve ever wondered what happens to your body during sleep, I’m here to help resolve some of your confusion.
-Here’s what you need to know about the optimal sleep cycle and REM sleep:
+Here’s what you need to know about the optimal sleep cycle:

 What are sleep cycles?

 First, it’s important to understand that sleep cycles are very different from stages of sleep.
 While most people use “stages of sleep” and “sleep cycle” interchangeably, the two aren’t the same.
 There are actually various differences: